On Parametric Linear System Solving: Triangular Smith forms and degree bounds

-\begin{definition} Given field $K$ and variable $x$, a matrix $\mat{H}$ over $K[x]$ is in (reduced) {\bf Hermite normal form} if it is upper triangular, its diagonal entries are monic, and, for each column in which the diagonal entry is nonzero, the off-diagonal entries are of lower degree than the diagonal entry.
+\begin{definition} Given field $\K$ and variable $x$, a matrix $\mat{H}$ over $\K[x]$ is in (reduced) \textbf{Hermite normal form} if it is upper triangular, its diagonal entries are monic, and, for each column in which the diagonal entry is nonzero, the off-diagonal entries are of lower degree than the diagonal entry.

 If each diagonal entry of $\mat{H}$ exactly divides all those below and to the right, then $\mat{H}$ is column equivalent to a diagonal matrix with the same diagonal entries (its Smith normal form).
 An equivalent condition is that, for each $i$, the greatest common divisor of the $i\times i$ minors in the leading $i$ columns equals the greatest common divisor of all $i\times i$ minors.
-Following Storjohann\cite[Section 8,Definition 8.2]{ArneThesis} we call such a Hermite normal form a {\bf triangular Smith normal form}.
+Following \cite[Section 8, Definition 8.2]{Sto00} we call such a Hermite normal form a \textbf{triangular Smith normal form}.
 It will be the central tool in our PLS solution. \end{definition}

 For notational simplicity, we've left out the possibility of echelon structure in a Hermite normal form.
 We will talk of Hermite normal forms only for matrices having leading columns independent up to the rank of the matrix.
-Every such matrix over $K[x]$ is row equivalent to a unique matrix in Hermite form as defined above.
-For given $\mat{A}$ we have $\mat{U}\mat{A} = \mat{H}$, with $\mat{U}$ unimodular, i.e. $\det(\mat{U}) \in K^*$, and $\mat{H}$ in Hermite form.
+In our algorithms we assume this hypothesis (or enforce it by a generic right multiplication by a constant nonsingular matrix, as in Fact~\ref{fact:rand}).
+Every such matrix over $\K[x]$ is row equivalent to a unique matrix in Hermite form as defined above.
+For given $\mat{A}$ we have $\mat{U}\mat{A} = \mat{H}$, with $\mat{U}$ unimodular, i.e. $\det(\mat{U}) \in \K^*$, and $\mat{H}$ in Hermite form.
 If $\mat{A}$ is nonsingular, the unimodular cofactor $\mat{U}$ is unique and has determinant $1/c$, where $c$ is the leading coefficient of $\det(\mat{A})$.
 This follows since $\det(\mat{U})\det(\mat{A}) = \det(\mat{H})$, which is monic.

 The next definition and lemma concern assurance that Hermite form computation will yield a triangular Smith form.